TK Maxx denies Prince Harry’s claim about shopping retailer’s annual sales

 “If you timed it just right, got there on the first day of the sale, you could snag the same clothes that others were paying top price for down the street!”
 Harry wrote.
 “With two hundred quid you could look like a fashion plate.”

-The duke went on the claim that he had “a system” when shopping at the store, as he’d arrived there about “fifteen minutes” before it closed.
+The duke went on the claim that he had “a system” when shopping at the store, as he’d arrived there about “15 minutes” before it closed.

 “Grab a red bucket.
 Hurry to the top floor,” he continued.
 “Begin systematically working one rack and down another.
 If I found something promising I’d hold it up to my chest or legs, standing in front of a mirror.”